Also known as: Idiopathic intracranial hypertension and Benign intracranial hypertension

 - Weight loss

-The following factors also associated with this condition:
+The following factors are also related to this condition:

 The doctor will perform a physical exam.
 Signs of this condition include: